yizhak-lab-ccg/scXpand/docs/installation.rst

 .. note::

-   This guide covers two installation methods:
+   This guide covers two installation types:

    - **Installing the Published scXpand Package** (recommended for most users):
      Use this if you want to use scXpand for analysis or inference.